-The Beauty of Boston Common and the Public Garden
+The Beauty of Boston Common and the Public Garden with kids

 Urban parks are fantastic places to stretch out and have that moment of tranquility and get in touch with nature amidst the concrete jungle.
 Boston is one of America’s great cities filled with many attractions and rich in history.
 It is also home to the country’s oldest park.
 Boston Common along with the Public Garden are listed in the National Register of Historic Places and some of Boston’s most popular landmarks.
 See why this was one of our favorite stops during our short visit.

 Spanning almost 50 acres, Boston Common was once used as a cattle pasture and its history can be traced back to 1634.
 The park was used for several purposes through the centuries.
 It was once used for military training grounds, for public hangings, protests, public gatherings and has even hosted Martin Luther King Jr. and Pope John Paul II.
 It eventually became a public park for the locals and visitors.

 The adjacent Public Garden was America’s first public botanical garden.
 It was originally part of Boston Common.
 A specific area known as the “marsh at the bottom of the Common” was reserved for the garden in 1837.
 This oasis, with its scenic lagoon, fountains and colorful shrubs and trees, has become one of the best places for a stroll in the city.

 We ventured into the Beacon and Charles Streets gate near the gold domed State House to enter the park and garden.
 Chances are you may have probably seen these bronze figures from anyone who has visited Boston.
 This was one of the things my kids wanted to see the most here.
 The popular Duckling Sculpture featuring Mrs. Mallard and her eight ducklings is a hit with tourists and especially the kids.